What US airlines that fly the 737 MAX 8 are doing to keep passengers safe

 Voss said he thinks airlines that fly the 737 MAX 8 have been "doubling up on inspections of sensors" and making sure all pertinent information about the plane has been communicated to pilots.
 "And I would be in continuous communications with Boeing," Voss said.

 In November Boeing issued an "Operations Manual Bulletin" advising airline operators how to address erroneous cockpit readings.
-The directive pointed airlines "to existing flight crew procedures to address circumstances where there is erroneous input from an AOA sensor," a Boeing statement said.
-The FAA later issued its own directive that advised pilots about how to respond to similar problems.
+It pointed airlines "to existing flight crew procedures to address circumstances where there is erroneous input from an AOA sensor," a Boeing statement said.
+The FAA later issued its own emergency airworthiness directive that advised pilots about how to respond to similar problems.

 Boeing's bestselling passenger jet is facing increased scrutiny after being involved in two deadly crashes in less than five months, a situation that threatens to tarnish the US plane maker's reputation for safety.